-Should the San Diego Padres Trade for Giancarlo Stanton?
+Should the Padres go after slugger Giancarlo Stanton?

 Stanton, who tweeted about his displeasure of the deal that sent Jose Reyes, Josh Johnson, Mark Buehrle, Emilio Bonifacio and John Buck to the Toronto Blue Jays, has been the center of speculation this offseason of whether the Marlins would also trade the slugger due to his criticism of the team.

 Of course, the price for landing a player like Stanton would be steep.

 Supposedly, the Marlins have asked about the availability of infielder Jedd Gyorko—who according to MLB.com is the second ranked prospect in the Padres system.
 Gyorko, who is slated to make his major league debut with the Padres this season, would most likely be at the center of a package of prospects that it would take to convince the Marlins to trade the slugger.

 The 23-year-old, 6'5", 245-pound Stanton, hit .290 last year with 37 home runs, 86 RBI, 75 runs scored and a league leading .608 slugging percentage.
 He was also voted to his first All-Star Game and received MVP votes for the second straight year.

 The question is: What would it take for the Padres to land a player like Stanton and is it worth expending valuable prospects to acquire him?

 My answer?
 Absolutely, 100 percent, hands down, no questions asked.

 The Padres should go after him now while the Marlins are vulnerable and make a move that the city and fans of San Diego would be ecstatic about for many years to come.

 Should the Padres go after Marlin slugger Giancarlo Stanton?